 Your doctor may also ask questions about your use of tobacco, alcohol, and drugs, as well as your mental health.
 Substance abuse and mental health issues affect men who have sex with men more frequently than other men, according to the

 It’s likely that your doctor will ask about your sexual history.
 It’s important that you’re honest with your doctor about your previous sexual partners and experiences.

 Your doctor may recommend certain actions based on your sexual history.
 There are many tests available to determine whether you have an STI or HIV.
-Many STIs don’t have visible symptoms, so you may not know if you’re infected until tested.
+Many STIs don’t have visible symptoms, so you may not know if you have an infection until tested.